Get 2 Months Free When You Switch to HorizonIQ. LEARN MORE.

 Customer spotlight: eXelate powers smarter digital marketing decisions for advertisers

-Watch Mark Zagorski, CEO, and Brent Keator, Director of Infrastructure for eXelate, discuss how Internap helps accelerate global data delivery and real-time application deployment of the eXelate platform.
+Recently Mark Zagorski, CEO, and Brent Keator, Director of Infrastructure for eXelate, discuss how Internap helps accelerate global data delivery and real-time application deployment of the eXelate platform.
+Their insights highlight how critical infrastructure decisions can directly impact the speed, reliability, and scalability of a data-driven business.

 LEARN MORE